 It’s worth noting that intoxication does not require a minimum BAC level.
-If the driver consumes alcohol and has a low BAC level, but he is sufficiently impaired to the degree that he cannot safely operate a vehicle, he may have violated the law.
+If the driver consumes alcohol and has a low BAC level, but operates under impairment to the degree that he cannot safely operate a vehicle, he violated the law.

-Those who are injured in a DUI accident my bring a claim against the defendant-driver for damages.
-If the driver violated the law by operating their vehicle while “under the influence” of alcohol or drugs, then he may be found negligent per se.
-In other words, you do not have the challenging burden to prove that the defendant violated the standard of care applicable to the circumstances.
-Instead, the defendant-driver will be found automatically negligent, so long as you can establish that he was “under the influence” and that his violation of the DUI law contributed to your injuries.
+DUI accident victims may bring a claim against the defendant-driver for damages.
+If the driver operated their vehicle while “under the influence,” then he may be found negligent per se.
+In other words, you do not have the burden to prove that the defendant violated the standard of care.
+Instead, a court will find the defendant-driver negligent.
+This is so long as you can establish that he was “under the influence.”

 DUI accidents often give rise to both criminal and civil litigation.
 It’s important to understand that criminal litigation will not prevent you from bringing a civil injury claim against the defendant.
 In fact, many plaintiffs worry that the outcome of the criminal prosecution will somehow impact their civil case.
-Criminal litigation operates by a stricter standard, however, and so it’s not unlikely for a defendant to be found “innocent” due to a lack of certain evidence in the criminal context, but liable for damages in the civil context.
+Criminal litigation operates by a stricter standard, however.
+So it’s possible for a defendant to be not guilty due to a lack of certain evidence in the criminal context, but liable for damages in the civil context.

-Punitive damages are meant to punish defendants and prevent them from engaging in the same sort of dangerous conduct in the future.
-It is also meant to discourage others in society from engaging in similarly dangerous conduct.
+Punitive damages punish defendants and prevent them from engaging in the same sort of dangerous conduct in the future.
+An award of such damages are discourages others in society from engaging in similarly dangerous conduct.
 Punitive damages operate as “bonus” damages that multiply the compensatory damages total.
-For example, a $50,000 drunk driving accident claim might lead to $150,000 in punitive damages for a $200,000 total — a significant jump in value.
+For example, a $50,000 DUI claim might lead to $150,000 in punitive damages for a $200,000 total — a significant difference.